 We’re not designed to operate like this.
 Taking time out to refresh and recuperate is essential to our mood and wellbeing just as every athlete takes time out after training to be best prepared for the next session.

 That’s why taking holidays when they are due and scheduling in mini-breaks such as a long weekend to break the cycle of busy can make all the difference.
 One study showed how six days away will boost mood and elevate well-being for up to a month afterwards.
 Adding in some meditation practice or yoga during this time also produced significant positive effects.

 So, what are you waiting for?
-With only 31% of Australians taking all their holiday leave each year, that’s a lot of missed opportunity to do something positive for yourself and your loves ones.
+With only 31% of Australians taking all their holiday leave each year, that’s a lot of missed opportunity to do something positive for yourself and your loved ones.